Reko Diq Mine: Reko Diq Dispute

 The Australian mining company sought help from the World Bank arbitration tribunal in 2012, and it ruled against Pakistan in 2017, rejecting an earlier decision by the Supreme Court of Pakistan.
 The tribunal opted to use a formula for calculating damages for the canceled lease based on the assumed profits Tethyan might have earned from the mine over 56 years.
 In July 2019, the tribunal slapped a whopping $5.97 billion award against Pakistan for denying the mining lease to the Australian company.
 The award, of nearly $6 billion, including the damages award and interest, is equal to about two percent of Pakistan's GDP.
 Immediately thereafter, the TCC had commenced proceedings for the enforcement of the award.
 In November 2019, Pakistan had challenged the award and initiated proceedings seeking its annulment.
 In March 2021, the Auditor General of Pakistan (AGP) office announced that it had filed a request on November 8, 2019, for the annulment of the award rendered by the ICSID on July 12, 2019.
 Alongside the plea for annulment, Pakistan had also requested a provisional stay on the enforcement of the award issued against the country on November 18, 2019.
 Pakistan was granted the provisional stay upon initiating annulment proceedings after which a hearing to confirm the stay order took place over ‘video link’ in April this year.
 On September 16, 2020, the tribunal finally ruled in favour of Pakistan, confirming the stay on the enforcement of the award.
 The ICSID is still considering Pakistan's appeal against the penalty over its decision to cancel the Reko Diq mining lease for the TTC and a final hearing will take place in May 2021.

+Two members of the United States House of Representatives called on Field Marshal Syed Asim Munir, the Chief of Army Staff and Chief of Defence Forces, at the General Headquarters in Rawalpindi.
+The visit came as Washington moved to deepen its involvement in Balochistan's mineral sector.
+In December 2025, the US Export-Import Bank approved $1.25 billion in financing tied to the Reko Diq copper and gold project ;one of the largest US financing decisions in Pakistan's minerals sector; which US officials said could unlock up to $2 billion in American mining equipment and services and generate thousands of jobs in both countries.
+Reko Diq, in Chagai district near the Iran border, is a joint venture between Canada's Barrick Gold and the Pakistani federal and provincial governments, with production targeted for 2028; Saudi Arabia's Manara Minerals has signalled interest in a stake.